gustavostz/Local-AI-Open-Orca-For-Dummies/README.md

 Welcome to **Local AI Open Orca For Dummies**, the simplest way to run a Large Language Model (LLM) locally on your machine!
 No more complex setups, just straightforward AI fun with OpenOrca.

-Ps: This a proj*ct from a frustated developer that tried many complex approaches to run different AI models locally and decided to make it easier for everyone.*
+*P.S.
+This is a project by a frustrated developer who tried many complex approaches to running different LLMs models locally and decided to make it easier for everyone.*

 ## Installation